 The animal experiments

-- The Royal Veterinary College (RVC) in Potters Bar, UK breeds, maintains and experiments on a colony of dogs with the canine equivalent of Duchenne Muscular Dystrophy (DMD).
+- In 2016, we highlighted how the Royal Veterinary College (RVC) in Potters Bar, UK was breeding, maintaining and experimenting on a colony of dogs with the canine equivalent of Duchenne Muscular Dystrophy (DMD).
 This is the most common form of the disease in humans.
 The rare condition is caused by a faulty gene which causes a lack of a vital muscle protein known as dystrophin.

-- The breeding colony has been established from a family of dogs who were discovered to have the faulty gene and who were then crossed with beagles.
-The dogs, as well as being bred to deliberately suffer the effects of the disease, regularly undergo invasive procedures, including blood sampling and muscle biopsies.
-Due to the severe effects of the disease, involving muscle wastage and respiratory problems, the RVC dogs are routinely killed at approximately 18 months old.
-It is also likely that after being killed, their hearts are removed for examination.
+- The breeding colony was established from a family of dogs who were discovered to have the faulty gene and who were then crossed with beagles.
+The dogs, as well as being bred to deliberately suffer the effects of the disease, were to regularly undergo invasive procedures, including blood sampling and muscle biopsies.
+Due to the severe effects of the disease, involving muscle wastage and respiratory problems, the RVC dogs were routinely killed at approximately 18 months old.
+It is also likely that after being killed, their hearts were removed for examination.

-- Breeding and use of the dogs in research at RVC has been highlighted in recent media articles by The Observer, The Guardian and Daily Mail
+- Breeding and use of the dogs in research at RVC was highlighted in media articles by The Observer, The Guardian and Daily Mail

-- The RVC will this year subject the dogs to a new, more experimental phase of the research programme.
-This will involve gene therapy, known as anti-sense, by way of the introduction of a new piece of genetic material.
-The goal is to alter their bodies so that they start to make the missing protein, dystrophin.
+- The RVC then intended to subject the dogs to a new, more experimental phase of the research programme.
+It would involve gene therapy, known as anti-sense, by way of the introduction of a new piece of genetic material into their bodies.
+The goal was to alter their bodies so that they start to make the missing protein, dystrophin.

 Scientific problems and species differences